BarbosaRMS/TryHackMe/bypass/writeup.md

 	Now checking if it worked on fpassword.php?id=5 ... and IT DID!

 Alright, we do have all the 5 flags now... the dump.txt file said that we would get the password by concatenating all the passwords found above... so there are two ways this could work: literally concatenate all the flags, to get:

 	`THM{REDACTED}THM{REDACTED}THM{REDACTED}THM{REDACTED}THM{REDACTED}`

 or we could try to join only the inner parts:

 	`THM{REDACTEDREDACTEDREDACTEDREDACTEDREDACTED}`

 turns out that trying the first one worked just fine. :)

 Now we have our second login page, and we already know what to fill on the username: the computer's hostname!... that we don't know yet.
 But, they gave us a hint: "I have enabled a wholly sandboxed login environment with no connection to the database and **no possibility of command execution.**"

 <img src="writeup_img5.png">

-There was this video from John Hammond, where he explains how he passed OSCP... and he said something like "Everything that is on the box is there **FOR A REASON**" (and that's a very good thing to remember when working on challenges and ctfs).
-Here we are, with a login page with username and password... and a date?
+There was this video from John Hammond, where he explains how he passed OSCP... and he said something like "Everything that is on the box is there **FOR A REASON**" (and that's a very good thing to remember when working on challenges and ctfs); Here we are, with a login page with username and password... and a date?
 In a listbox?
 Hmm...
 If we check the html, we do see that it is indeed a list, but with only one option, and below there is a javascript that makes it submit the page when there is a change on the listbox... and if we keep reloading the page, we note that the minutes/seconds keep changing... maybe it pulls out the date from the 'date' command?

 So let's try something... open up the developer tools (F12), modify the html to add a **new** <option> there